Jennifer Simard: Life and career

-Career

-Theatre

-After studying at Hunter College and the Boston Conservatory of Music, Simard moved to New York, where she appeared in Forbidden Broadway '93.

 She made her Broadway debut in The 25th Annual Putnam County Spelling Bee and later performed in the Broadway productions of Shrek The Musical and Sister Act.

-She received Drama Desk Award nominations for Outstanding Featured Actress in a Musical for her roles in I Love You, You're Perfect, Now Change, The Thing About Men, and Forbidden Broadway: Special Victims Unit (2005).
+Simard garnered Drama Desk Award nominations for Outstanding Featured Actress in a Musical for her roles in I Love You, You're Perfect, Now Change, The Thing About Men, and Forbidden Broadway: Special Victims Unit (2005).

-She originated the role of Sister Mary Downy in the 2016 Broadway musical Disaster!, for which her performance earned her a Tony Award nomination and a Drama League Award nomination in 2016.
+She originated the role of Sister Mary Downey in the 2016 Broadway musical Disaster!; her performance earned her a Tony Award nomination, as well as a Drama League Award nomination, in 2016.
 She was also nominated for a Drama Desk Award for the role, which she performed off-Broadway in 2014.
-The Variety reviewer wrote: "...this is a good cast that knows the comic ropes—and then some, in the special case of Jennifer Simard, who shows great comic chops as a nun with a secret gambling fixation."

 She appeared on Broadway as Ernestina in the 2017 revival of Hello, Dolly!, starring Bette Midler and David Hyde Pierce.
 Simard played Miss Hannigan in the St. Louis Muny production of Annie from July 18–25, 2018.
-A St. Louis reviewer wrote that Simard "…is nothing less than incredible in the role.
-She is hilarious as the head of the orphanage, causing the crowd to burst into laughter for much of her time on-stage.
-Her rendition of “Little Girls” is not to be missed.
-With impeccable comedic timing, a wonderful voice, and all-around talent, [she] gives a performance that makes it impossible to look away."

 In August 2018, it was announced that Simard would join the Tony-nominated musical Mean Girls as Mrs. Heron, Ms. Norbury, and Mrs. George that September, replacing Kerry Butler.
 Her last performance was on December 8, 2019.

-In October 2019, it was announced that Simard would join the gender-swapped revival of Company as Sarah.
-From February 26 to March 6, 2022, she took over the role of Joanne due to the indisposition of Patti LuPone.
+In October 2019, it was announced that Simard would join the gender-swapped revival of Company as Sarah at the Bernard B. Jacobs Theatre.
+She returned to the production after the pandemic, starring as Sarah over the course of 2020 to 2022.
+Between February 26 to March 6, 2022, she took over the role of Joanne due to the unavailability of Patti LuPone.
+At the 75th Tony Awards Simard received her second nomination for Best Performance by a Featured Actress in a Musical.

+In 2023, she originated the role of Stepmother in the Britney Spears jukebox musical Once Upon a One More Time at the Marquis Theatre.

+In 2024, Simard starred in the stage adaptation of Death Becomes Her as Helen Sharp, opposite co-lead Megan Hilty as Madeline Ashton.
+The production's out of town tryout ran at Chicago's Cadillac Palace Theatre from April 30 to June 2, 2024.
+Simard and Hilty led the production on Broadway, at the Lunt-Fontanne Theatre, which began previews on October 23, 2024, before opening on November 21, 2024.
+Simard received a Tony nomination for her portrayal of Helen.

 Television and film

-Simard has been seen on television in Younger, The Good Wife, Law & Order: Special Victims Unit, Law & Order, and The King of Queens, and also appeared in the 2000 comedy film The Flintstones in Viva Rock Vegas.
+Simard's television roles include appearances in Younger, The Good Wife, Law & Order: Special Victims Unit, Law & Order, "Girls5eva," and The King of Queens.
+She also appeared in the 2000 comedy film The Flintstones in Viva Rock Vegas.

 Personal life

 On October 3, 2004, Simard married Brad Robertson, whom she met when he was the light board operator for the off-Broadway production of I Love You, You're Perfect, Now Change.
+The couple divorced in 2024.